 Projects by Planning Area and Category

 Project Category North-West South-East Both Areas TOTAL

 New Build 9 9 0 18

-Uprate / Modify 3 9 2 14
+Uprate / Modify 8 7 5 20

-Refurbish / Replace 5 9 0 14
+Refurbish / Replace 0 0 0 0

-Other 0 0 0 0
+Combination/ Other 0 3 0 3

-TOTAL 17 27 2 46
+TOTAL 17 19 5 41

-- 2.3 SONI expenditure on transmission development projects is estimated at £28m for the ten year period.
-This figure is the amount required to bring projects to the point of handover to NIE Networks. - 2.4 Estimated TAO (Transmission Asset Owner) costs associated with these projects are £450m.
-The UR will determine the amount that can eventually be recovered from customer and generator tariffs for these projects. - 2.5 To allow for comparison of network development projects on a year-on-year basis, data is represented at a fixed point in time the data freeze date.
-The data freeze date of TDPNI 2018 is 1 January 2018. - 2.6 The TDPNI 2018-27 is subject to a Strategic Environmental Assessment (SEA).
-An environmental report and shadow Habitats Regulations report accompany the TDPNI.
-The main findings of these assessments have influenced and are incorporated into the Plan.
+- 2.5 In comparison with last year, some projects have been cancelled; new projects have come on the list and the projects totals have moved from Refurbish / Replace to the Uprate / Modify Category and the Combination/ Other Category. - 2.6 We have asked SONI to also provide a spreadsheet detailing changes, in costs and estimated completion dates from year to year.
+This spreadsheet "SONI TSO Spend and TAO Estimate 2018 v 2019" is published alongside this paper. - 2.7 SONI expenditure on transmission development projects is estimated at £42.1m for the ten year period.
+This figure is the amount SONI state is required to bring projects to the point of handover to NIE Networks. - 2.8 Estimated TAO (Transmission Asset Owner) costs associated with these projects are £450m.
+The UR will determine the amount that can eventually be recovered from customer and generator tariffs for these projects. - 2.9 To allow for comparison of network development projects on a year-on-year basis, data is represented at a fixed point in time the data freeze date.
+The data freeze date of TDPNI 2019 was 1 January 2019. - 2.10 In regards to the Strategic Environmental Assessment (SEA), it should be noted that the SEA has a five year lifespan and was carried out on the TDPNI 2018-2027.
+The environmental report and shadow Habitats Regulations report are available on SONI's Website.
+The main findings of these assessments have influenced and are incorporated into the current Plan. - 2.11 SONI has also produced a report summarising the feedback received from its own consultation.
+It further details the TSO responses to issues raised and subsequent changes made from the previous version of the TDPNI to the updated plan published alongside this document.